-OMAHA (DTN) -- Scattered Argentina showers, and a beneficial trend for precipitation in Brazil, are the key weather items for the commodity trade's attention Friday.
+OMAHA (DTN) -- Variable rain prospects in South America, and a very cold trend ahead for the new year in the United States, are the key weather items for the commodity trade's attention Friday.

 Bryce Anderson can be reached at firstname.lastname@example.org